saeidamiri1/python_training_platform/docs/book/ch6_os/ch6_os.md

 ```

-One can can access to the environment variable using  `os.environ`, it is very useful to access user and key
+You can access environment variables using `os.environ`, which is useful for retrieving values such as user names and API keys.

 ```python
 db_user = os.environ.get('DB_USER')
 db_password = os.environ.get('DB_PASS')